Grey Rocks Foundation Inc

 How to Apply

 This funder does not have a public application process.
 Grants are awarded through invitation only or pre-existing relationships.
 The foundation does not accept unsolicited grant proposals or maintain an online application portal.
-All grant decisions are made at the discretion of the trustees based on their established philanthropic priorities and organizational relationships.
+All grant decisions are made at the discretion of the trustees based on their established philanthropic priorities and organisational relationships.

 Getting on Their Radar